Lytro/pushd/README.md

 #### Event Purge

-When the application data provider know about a particular event will no longer be available, it can force pushd to forget about it and unsubscribe all current subscribers from it.
+When the application data provider knows when a particular event will no longer be available, it can force pushd to forget about it and unsubscribe all current subscribers from it.
 To purge an event, perform a DELETE on `/event/EVENT_NAME`

     > DELETE /event/EVENT_NAME HTTP/1.1
     >